How will shifts in international climate policy change the conditions for Norway's transition to a low emissions economy?

 Prof. Kristin Asdal (TIK Centre for Technology, Innovation and Culture, University of Oslo), Research Prof. Jørgen Wettestad (Fridtjof Nansen Institute).

 Prof. David G. Victor (University of California, San Diego), Prof. Robyn Eckersley (University of Melbourne), Prof. Steven Yearley (University of Edinburgh), Prof. Silke Beck (Helmholtz Centre for Environmental Research – UFZ), Prof. Sebastian Oberthür (Vrije University Brussels), Prof. Arild Underdal (Dept. of Political Science, University of Oslo and CICERO), Dr. Oliver Geden (German Institute for International and Security Affairs – SWP).

 National Reference Group

-The project is financed by the Norwegian Research Council.
+The project is financed by the Research Council of Norway.